tktracker/IntuneDocs/intune/apps/app-protection-policies-access-actions.md

 The app protection policy settings table has columns for **Setting**, **Value**, and **Action**.

 ### iOS policy settings
-For iOS, you will be able to configure actions for the following settings using the **Setting** dropdown:
+For iOS/iPadOS, you will be able to configure actions for the following settings using the **Setting** dropdown:
 - Max PIN attempts
 - Offline grace period
 - Jailbroken/rooted devices